myrrlyn/apocrypha.es/priv/archive/1wyrd5.md

 Sounding very similar to the Daedra, except missing more than half of them.
-Two things, however, that are not quite right about this is Hermorah being the Tides because “who can say if the moons predict the tides or \[vice versa]".
-At this point in time, *there weren’t any moons*.
+Two things, however, that are not quite right about this is Hermorah being the Tides because “who can say if the moons predict the tides or \[vice versa\]”.
+At this point in time, _there weren’t any moons_.
 How could this be Hermorah’s title if it’s related to something that has not existed yet?
 Same deal with Sheggorath being the Skooma Cat.
 Once again, no moons to make the Moon Sugar which becomes Skooma.
 Chances are it’s Ahnissi making it more “relevant” for her daughter, but